 New Orleans continued to heal and rebuild as the Saints transformed on the field to become one of the elite teams in the NFL, reaching the NFC Championship game for the first time in their franchise history.
 Their continued hard work and perseverance would culminate in 2009 with a Super Bowl victory, as the Saints defeated the Indianapolis Colts 31-17 to capture their first Lombardi Trophy.
 Payton and Brees were elevated to hero status.
 For more information about the history of the New Orleans Saints click here.

-Football is a cyclical game, and the Saints had been in the midst of a downswing following their recent successes.
+While football is considered to be a cyclical game, the Saints are showing no signs of slowing down as they head for another postseason berth.
 Despite a level of play that keeps him in elite status, Saints fans know that the end is coming for future Hall of Fame quarterback Drew Brees.
 He just signed a new two year deal to stay in New Orleans, making fans very happy.
-The inevitability of his retirement has sparked a resurgence in this team.
-Out of playoff contention just one year ago, the Saints claimed the NFC South with an 11-5 record and beat the Panthers in a wild card showdown before being defeated by the Minnesota Vikings on a heartbreaking last second touchdown.
-The 2017 1st round draft pick of Marshon Lattimore, a cornerback from Ohio State, has helped turn the defensive tide.
+The inevitability of his retirement has increased the sense of urgency in this team.
+Last season’s team claimed the NFC South with an 11-5 record and beat the Panthers in a wild card showdown before being defeated by the Minnesota Vikings on a heartbreaking last second touchdown.
+The 2017 1st round draft pick of Marshon Lattimore, a cornerback from Ohio State, has strengthen the defense.
 Key pieces throughout the roster have been upgraded in the hopes of reaching the next level.
 The running back tandem of Mark Ingram and Alvin Kamara has been absolutely electric.
 Kamara also makes a big impact in the passing game, as does Michael Thomas.
 Sean Payton is hard at work on the X’s and O’s and will, undoubtedly, have a few tricks up his sleeve.
-The end of the road came in Minneapolis as the Vikings prevailed in an NFC divisional playoff game that was a heartbreaker for the Saints.
-The last play of the game saw Minnesota’s Stefon Diggs make the catch and 61 yards to victory.
-The sting of this defeat has New Orleans anxious to get back onto the field in 2018 and put this loss behind them.